 Yes.
-There is no scope in the DETI NIRHI Regulations for such an installation to be regarded as a "simple" system.
+There is no scope in the RHI Regulations for such an installation to be regarded as a "simple" system.
 Therefore, the installation is "complex" for metering purposes.
 This will in general impact on the number of meters required, and may also trigger additional requirements such as necessitating an Independent Report on Metering Arrangements.

-2. What is the situation regarding "decentralised plant"?

-- Are heat exchangers always required on complex systems? - No, Ofgem do not in general require heat exchangers on systems with complex metering.
-However, we do require all plants on the heating system, whether eligible or ineligible for the NIRHI, to be metered.
-So in general, all ineligible plant must be metered in addition to the eligible plant. - Why might a heat exchanger make a difference?; or: - What is significant in Example 8 in Appendix 1 of Vol.1: NIRHI Guidance Document? - In general, all ineligible plants must be metered, unless they are effectively isolated from the heating system where the eligible technology is located.
+- 2. What is the situation regarding "decentralised plant"? - Are heat exchangers always required on complex systems? - No, Ofgem do not in general require heat exchangers on systems with complex metering.
+However, we do require all plants on the heating system, whether eligible or ineligible for the RHI, to be metered.
+So in general, all ineligible plant must be metered in addition to the eligible plant. - Why might a heat exchanger make a difference?; or: - What is significant in Example 8 in Appendix 1 of Vol.1: RHI Guidance Document? - o In general, all ineligible plant must be metered, unless they are effectively isolated from the heating system, where the eligible technology is located.
 An example would be if the ineligible plant were not on the same heating system as the eligible installation.
 This could be the case as, for example, in our Guidance Example 8.

 The situation is still contingent on the "point of heat use" being prior to any ineligible plant, and, crucially, capable of being regarded as a separate heating system.
-So in practice, we'd be looking for evidence that: (a) a system was a separate, isolated heating system; (b) no heat from any plant on this isolated heating system could contribute to the heating system of which the eligible installation forms a part; and (c) if any heat transferred to this isolated system is to be eligible to contribute to NIRHI payments, that a meter could be located to accurately account for any eligible heat supplied to this separate system.
+So in practice, we'd be looking for evidence that (a) a system was a separate, isolated heating system; (b) that no heat from any plant on this isolated heating system could contribute to the heating system of which the eligible installation forms a part; and (c) that this separate, isolated heating system could be treated as an "eligible use".